Cliff Curtis Joins 'Avatar' Sequel - Will 'Fear The Walking Dead' Kill Off Travis In Season 3?

 Proving that Cameron is serious about getting the sequels made with as few delays as possible, he has hired a writing team that includes Josh Friedman, pen partners Rick Jaffa and Amanda Silver, and Shane Salerno to write the screenplays for Avatar 2, 3, 4, and 5.

-Each film is to be created as a stand alone story, but, when linked together, the five Avatar movies will come together to form a saga, shared James Cameron in a previous statement.
+Each film is to be created as a stand-alone story, but, when linked together, the five Avatar movies will come together to form a saga, shared James Cameron in a previous statement.

 While Cliff Curtis will appear in each of the upcoming four films, it hasn’t been revealed how much screen time his character will get.
 He may have worked out a deal that will enable him to continue serving as Travis in Fear the Walking Dead, but a major film deal of this nature might provide Curtis with enough of a challenge and a big enough payday that he would see no reason to continue on with the AMC series.